Chinese-Australian political donor 'linked to UN bribery scandal' - Journal du Cameroun

 Andrew Hastie, who chairs Canberra’s intelligence and security committee, used the legal protection of parliamentary privilege to say that Chinese-Australian Chau Chak Wing was a figure codenamed CC-3 by the US Federal Bureau of Investigation.

-“CC-3 is Dr Chau Chak Wing,” Hastie said in a speech on Tuesday evening.
+“CC-3 is Dr Chau Chak Wing,” Hastie said in a speech on Tuesday evening, further fuelling fears about Chinese efforts to shape policy and opinion in democratic institutions.

 “The same man who co-conspired to bribe the UN president of the General Assembly, John Ashe.
 The same man with extensive contacts in the Chinese Communist Party,” he said.